3 tips for promoting your flipbook

 Let’s admit it: your flipbook is pretty awesome, and you know it!
-You created the best flipping flipbook (pun intended), and now you want to present it to the world.
+You created the best flipping flipbook (pun intended) using the best flipbook software our there, and now you want to present it to the world.
 For someone with online authority, this might be easy, but if you want to go even further or if you simply don’t have an audience yet, it can get tricky.

 Well, you are three minutes away from learning a few tricks that might help you.
 Perhaps, you already tried to promote your magazine through an email campaign, SEO, social media or maybe through influencers, and that is really great.
 But sometimes, you need to think outside the box and try something else.
 Here are three things you should try: